johnnyoko/parallelized_primes/exploring_caffe/README.md

 Note: The settings can be modified as necessary by opening the Makefile.config, for example, if you want to use the CPU version of Caffe, uncomment the CPU_ONLY := 1 line.

 Now, you can build Caffe.
-This will compile Caffe with eight threads.
+This will compile Caffe with 2 threads.
 If you have more or less cores, adjust the -j flag accordingly.:

-    make all -j8
+    make all -j2

 After the build is complete, run the tests to make sure everything is working properly:

-    make test -j8
+    make test -j2

 (OPTIONAL) If you want to install Caffe system-wide, run: